Insightful Explanation: How Your Body Reacts in an Atomic Bomb Blast, as Explained by a Nuclear Specialist

 The blasts destroyed large areas of the cities, instantly killing tens of thousands of people with the intense heat and radiation.
 The long-term effects of radiation exposure on survivors were devastating, leading to increased rates of cancer and other illnesses for years to come.

-He notes that education on nuclear safety and emergency preparedness can significantly mitigate the traumatic impact of such events.
-Wellerstein advocates for comprehensive public policy that prioritizes nuclear safety education, ensuring communities are better prepared.
+Education on nuclear safety and emergency preparedness can significantly mitigate the traumatic impact of such events.
+Comprehensive public policy that prioritizes nuclear safety education ensures communities are better prepared.

-Speaking about what happens during an atomic bomb explosion - and the impact it has on the human body -, Wellerstein provided a step-by-step explanation, sharing how the radiation and the explosion itself can cause catastrophic harm.
+Speaking about what happens during an atomic bomb explosion - and the impact it has on the human body -, a step-by-step explanation was provided, sharing how the radiation and the explosion itself can cause catastrophic harm.

 Speaking with WIRED, he said: "The first thing, if you saw a nuclear weapon go off, one, the brightness.
 It's very bright.